 1 in every 28 children in the United States has an incarcerated parent.*

-In North Carolina, almost 27,000 children have a parent in prison.
+In North Carolina, more than 28,000 children have a parent in prison.
 According to The Annie E. Casey Foundation, an estimated 179,000 children in the state have experienced parental incarceration and the resulting consequences.

 Our Children’s Place of Coastal Horizons Center is a statewide program committed to the well-being of these children through advocacy, education, and outreach.